Can older adults build muscle? This is one of the questions I get asked a lot when I’m discussing fitness as you grow

 Specific workout programs that include lifting weights include Autumn Calabrese 21 Day Fix Extreme.
 This is very effective.

-If you’re a beginner to fitness or you’re not in the best shape, start with 21 Day Fix instead.
+If you’re a beginner at fitness or you’re not in the best shape, start with 21 Day Fix instead.
 This program is a less intense version of the extreme.